 Maps show U.S. air quality and Canada wildfire smoke forecast

-Smoke spreading from wildfires in Canada was affecting air quality in multiple states on Tuesday.
+An air quality map shows conditions across the United States on Wednesday as Canadian wildfire smoke is forecast to continue to spread across the country, prompting air quality alerts and advisories in multiple states.

-Parts of Minnesota, Iowa and Wisconsin were most at risk for unhealthy air, according to a federal measurement system called the Air Quality Index.
+The map shows parts of Wisconsin, Michigan, Illinois and other upper midwestern states are facing unhealthy air as of Wednesday afternoon, according to a federal measurement system called the Air Quality Index.
+Minnesota had experienced unhealthy air earlier Wednesday and the days prior.

 - Good